MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 ---
-title: Transition to new object detection model version - AI Builder | Microsoft Docs
+title: Transition to the new object detection model version - AI Builder | Microsoft Docs
 description: Preview object detection model versions won't be compatible with updated model versions, so you have to re-create existing models.
 author: Jarennert
 ms.service: powerapps